akkefa/ml-notes/docs/probability/discrete_distributions.md

 $$

 ## Geometric Distribution
+The geometric distribution is a discrete probability distribution that calculates the probability of the first success occurring during a specific trial.

 The geometric distribution is the probability distribution of the number of failures we get by repeating a Bernoulli experiment until we obtain the first success.